-Choice Enrollment Process: This process has been streamlined in recent years through a common choice application portal to make school options more accessible.
+Choice Enrollment Process: While it This process has been streamlined in recent years through a common choice application portal to make school options more accessible.
 Many students enjoy the growing variety of options and engage successfully in the process of accessing them.
-Some community members have expressed, however, that this process has remained highly selective and not always transparent.
+Some community members have expressed, however, that this process has remained highly selective and not always transparent. enrollment at high-demand schools, particularly those with standards for demonstration of special interest, has become increasingly selective, yet not particularly transparent.
+In addition to the common application, magnets and some charters require additional materials, projects or assessment processes (such as interviews and auditions) to demonstrate interest and earn eligibility for the legally required lottery for over subscribed schools.
+This may also occur in instances of magnet programs that are co-located in district schools, rather than as standalone schools.
+This creates an environment in which ability, and therefore prior exposure to opportunities to develop ability, are advantaged leaving.
 This has led to conflicting views that traditionally underserved student populations may be at risk of being further underserved, regardless of their special interests.

 Support Services: Schools of all kinds struggle to consistently provide the support services necessary to successfully educate the full range of public school student needs.
 A number of factors may contribute (funding, outcomes measurement) to an environment in which all schools are not prepared to serve all students.
+For more selective schools, this creates a disincentive on the school level to serve students with higher needs, either by avoiding admitting them, disenrolling them once admitted, or encouraging disenrollment, against the choices that students and families might prefer.
 This has led to much debate between those who believe this is an appropriate arrangement of educational resources and those who believe this limits choice for high-needs students and compounds stress on district school resources, where such students may be concentrated.
+This leads to underenrollment of high needs students in selective schools, and their concentration in district schools, compounding stress on their resources.

-Through collaboration that helps parents and students recognize and exercise choice options that best match their needs, Wilmington districts and charter schools have an opportunity to address these points of contention in order to address these points of view in order to make the promise of school choice available to all and likely improve the public education landscape.
+Through collaboration that helps parents and students recognize and exercise choice options that best match their needs, Wilmington districts and charter schools could have an opportunity to address these points of contention in order to address these points of view in order to make the promise of school choice available to all and likely improve the public education landscape.
 The Commission is committed to supporting districts and charter schools in their efforts to do so.